Current filter:

 Council reviewed its Retirement Housing Portfolio in 2020 and assessed the future maintenance and financial requirements of the units to ensure they were sustainable for the future.

-In late 2020, Council completed a review of its Retirement Housing Portfolio.
-The review was the first major review of the portfolio completed in over ten years, to assess the future maintenance and financial requirements of the flats to ensure they were sustainable for the future.
+As the first major review of the portfolio completed in over ten years, it assessed the future maintenance and financial requirements of the retirement housing units to ensure they were sustainable for the future.

-The review identified that if Council did nothing (the status quo) without increasing rental fees, within two years Council would need ratepayer funds to offset the costs of the retirement housing activity.
-Council also would not have sufficient funds to plan for upgrades or renewal of aspects of the existing flats over their life.
-In this status quo scenario, Council was essentially providing at least a $200,000 subsidy each year in rental income.
+The review identified that if Council did not increase rental fees and continued status quo, within two years we would need to use ratepayer funds to offset the costs of the retirement housing activity.
+We would not have sufficient funds to plan for upgrades or renewal of aspects of the existing flats over their life.
+In the status quo scenario, Council was providing a $200,000 subsidy at least each year in rental income.

-In being socially responsible and financially prudent landlords and owners of Social Housing, Council explored all of the options available when completing the review, to assess how best to serve the existing tenants, ratepayers and the wider community, now and into the future.
-The review explored a multitude of options, including the transfer of the portfolio to a Community Housing Provider, investing in new units, and selling the units and investing in new housing in the District.
-In total over 10 different long-list options were considered.
+As socially responsible and financially prudent landlords and owners of social housing, we explored the options available to assess how we could best serve the existing tenants, ratepayers and the wider community going forward.
+More than ten different long-list options were considered, including transferring the portfolio to a community housing provider; investing in new units; and selling the units and investing in new housing in the district.

-Council settled on the option that sought to ensure the long-term sustainable viability of the existing flats, without adding additional burden to ratepayers and attempting to balance as best as possible the affordability challenges and disruption for residents.
-This was in the context that over the life of the Long Term Plan 2021 – 2031, the community were already facing a significant burden of rates increases from deferred investment in infrastructure.
-This option also provided for limited upgrade and renewal funding over the longer term (for things such as replacement carpet and upgrading kitchens).
-While it was recognised that there will unfortunately be affordability challenges for some tenants, those most in need of Councils housing (those without cash or assets) could access the accommodation supplement to offset the increase by up to 70% in some cases.
+Council settled on the option that aimed to ensure the long-term sustainable viability of the existing flats, without adding additional burden to ratepayers and attempting to balance as best as possible the affordability challenges and disruption for residents.
+This was in the context that over the life of the Long-Term Plan 2021–2031, the community was already facing a significant burden of rates increases from past deferred investment in infrastructure.
+This option also provided for limited upgrade and renewal funding over the longer term, for things such as replacing carpet and upgrading kitchens.
+While it was recognised that there will unfortunately be affordability challenges for some tenants, those most in need of Council's housing could access the accommodation supplement to offset the increase by up to 70 per cent in some cases.

 Disclaimers and Copyright